 I am a social psychologist with an interest in violence prevention.

 I am also the current Postgraduate Research Representative for the Institute of Health Research at the University of Exeter Medical School, and work as the Postgraduate Teaching Assistant at the College of Life and Environmental Sciences.

 Outside of work, my interests include travelling, playing ukulele, and painting.

-I am also the University Coordinator of the Pint of Science Festival 2019 in Exeter, and the Chair of the organising committee of the SWDTP Conference 2018 in Bristol.
+I am also the University Coordinator of the Pint of Science Festival 2019 and 2020 in Exeter, and the Chair of the organising committee of the SWDTP Conference 2018 in Bristol.

 MSc Social and Organisational Psychology (University of Exeter)